-Youth who attend our CIRCLE Academy Therapeutic Day Schools in Urbana (60 students) and Rossville (30 students) live with their families in surrounding communities.
+Youth who participate in our CIRCLE Academy Education Programs in Urbana (60 students) and Rossville (30 students) live with their families in surrounding communities.
 They have unique behavioral and emotional challenges which have prevented them from being successful in a public school environment.
 Our therapeutic education model identifies the individual needs and strengths of each student and builds on those strengths, both academically and behaviorally.

 Beginning with admission, our program model engages youth and families to determine what it will take for a student to enter back into the public school setting.
 Our model is designed to identify the individual needs and strengths of each student.
 Our staff then works to build on those strengths.
 We continue to identify ways to better incorporate academic/curriculum foundations and address internal and/or external behaviors.
 Building a strong, collaborative partnership with family member’s helps to get students back to their home school in a more expedient manner..

 - Individualized Special Education Programming

 - Small class sizes (average 2:7 ratio)

 To be considered for enrollment, students must be eligible to receive special education services in one of the disability categories for which CIRCLE Academy has been approved by the Illinois State Board of Education including: